Davidosky007/tracking-api-rails/README.md

 ### **Structure**

-This app is the back-end of the following project: [TrackLife - Front-End](https://github.com/Davidosky007/tracking-app-react)
+This app is the back-end of the following project: [Track.it - Front-End](https://github.com/abouhid/Tracking_app_frontend)

 The following diagram represents the relationship of the tables: